What is Rhinoplasty (Nose Job)?

 At the literal center of our face, the nose plays a paramount role in the way our face is perceived.
-Rhinoplasty involves reshaping the nose to create a more harmonious balance with the face.
+Rhinoplasty surgery, sometimes referred to as a nose job or nose surgery, involves reshaping the nose to create a more harmonious balance with the face.
 Here, millimeters can make dramatic changes.
-Dr. Sailon brings meticulous attention to detail, technical precision, and an artistic eye to ensure you achieve a beautiful, natural result.
+Virginia plastic surgeon Dr. Alexander Sailon pays close attention to detail so that you achieve a beautiful, natural result.
 Beyond the cosmetic benefits, Dr. Sailon can also address any preexisting nasal breathing issues concurrently.

-Dr. Sailon’s extensive additional training in cleft lip and nasal surgery has prepared him well to tackle the challenges of rhinoplasty.
-In addition, he is frequently sent patients from all around the DC metro area for nasal reconstruction, usually after removal of a skin cancer.
+Dr. Sailon’s additional training in cleft lip and nasal surgery has prepared him well to tackle the challenges of a rhinoplasty procedure.
+In addition, he is frequently sent patients from all around the DC metro area for nasal reconstruction, usually after removal of skin cancer.

 Does rhinoplasty improve your nasal breathing?

-Rhinoplasty can improve the passage of air through your nose if there is a clear, mechanical cause causing an obstruction.
+Rhinoplasty surgery can improve the passage of air through your nose if there is a clear, mechanical problem causing an obstruction.

 Deviated septum – a crooked septum (the dividing barrier between your right and left nostrils) can cause airflow to be limited on one or both sides.
 Rhinoplasty allows Dr. Sailon to remove and fix the crooked portions to relieve the obstruction.